 Educate Yourself on Addiction and Recovery

 The first step you can take to help your child is to educate yourself on addiction and recovery.
 It is essential to understand what your child is going through so that you can be better equipped to help them.
 Many resources are available online and in libraries to help you learn more about addiction and recovery.
 Additionally, many support groups are available for parents of children with addiction.
 Attending one of these groups can provide you with invaluable information and support from other parents who have been through similar experiences.
+You may also want to consider inpatient rehab in Indianapolis, among many other areas in the US.

 It is essential to be supportive of your child during their recovery process.
 This includes being understanding and patient and remaining positive throughout the process.
 Avoid blaming or judging your child, as this will only worsen the situation.
 Instead, try to focus on the positive changes they are making and offer words of encouragement when they are struggling.
 Set boundaries with your child regarding their addictive behavior is also essential.
 For example, if they are recovering from alcohol addiction, you may want to set a rule that they are not allowed to drink in your home.
 By setting boundaries, you are showing your child that you love and support them while also helping them to stay on track with their recovery.